 Pens in some form have been around for a long time.
 Whether quills, or sticks with iron nibs for dipping, pens have been an important part of communication.
 In terms of actual pens, at first they pens had a steel nib, then dipped in ink.
 The writer would use ink bottles, blotting powder or pape and a writing desk - possible, but not really that mobile.

-The next major innovation was to have the pen body hold ink.
-These pens generally had problems.
+The next major innovation had the pen hold a supply of ink.
+An eye dropper was used to fill the body of the pen with ink.
+The first pens generally had problems.
 In 1870 Lewis Edson Waterman invented the now famous system to control the flow of ink from the ink chamber to the nib.
 He developed a three-channel feed that would allow air to travel up into the ink chamber while ink flowed out.

 Since that time there have been innovations in terms of the materials used to make the pens, however, the basic workings of the pen remain fairly consistent.

 The links below provide further information about fountain pens.